mapaction/pipeline_mvp/README.md

 ### Initial setup

-1. in Google Cloud, create a service user (`pipeline-gh-actions-bot`) with these permissions:
+1. in Google Cloud, create a Service Account (`pipeline-gh-actions-bot`) with these permissions:
   * *Storage Admin* role for the Google Cloud Registry bucket (`eu.artifacts.datapipeline-xxx.appspot.com`)
   * *Storage Admin* role for the DAGs/plugins Google Cloud bucket (`europe-west2-mapaction-xxx-bucket`)
   * `composer.environments.update` for the Google Cloud Composer environment (`mapaction-xxx`)